Ten reported dead in apparent helicopter collision in west Argentina

-BUENOS AIRES, March 9 (Reuters) - Ten people were killed when two helicopters apparently collided in the mountainous western Argentine province of La Rioja on Monday, a local government official said, without offering details on the identities of the victims.
+BUENOS AIRES (Reuters) - Ten people were killed when two helicopters apparently collided in the mountainous western Argentine province of La Rioja on Monday, a local government official said, without offering details on the identities of the victims.

 “Apparently there was a crash in which 10 people died.
 There were no survivors, according to the information we have,” Cesar Angulo, La Rioja’s security chief, told reporters.